ChristianWeersink/Inft3102/lab1/README.md

 2. npm install
 3. npm run dev
 4. control + click localhost link in terminal
-5. Use the nav link drop down to find the assignment 1 readme
+5. Use the nav link drop down to find the assignment 1 readme or use the links on the home page